-With effect from 2016, national responsibility for assessing the age of unaccompanied minor asylumseekers in Norway has rested with the forensic toxicology unit at the Norwegian Institute of Public Health (now the Department of Forensic Medicine at Oslo University Hospital).
+With effect from 2016, national responsibility for assessing the age of unaccompanied minor asylum-seekers in Norway has rested with the Department of Forensic Sciences at the Norwegian Institute of Public Health (now the Department of Forensic Sciences at Oslo University Hospital).
 Since then, a project group has been established, and work to accomplish the assignment has involved making systematic reviews (1, 2) and searching for new and improved methods.